 - A celebration of Huntcliff's much loved sculpture, The Charm Bracelet.
 On 21 June (7-10pm) join sculptor Richard Farrington for a talk, followed by live music and display of local artwork at this anniversary event.

 Two exhibitions were also held in the Inspired by... gallery from 11 May to 9 June: 109 Miles exhibition featured around 100 paintings and drawings by Debbie Loane, the trail’s artist-in-residence, depicting the diverse landscape of the Cleveland Way; Cleveland Way in Miniature, a collection of postcard-size works of art dedicated to the National Trail; and a Nostalgia gallery will also display items and memorabilia relating to the trail.

 Keep checking back here for more details and information on activity and announcements taking place in 2019.

-- Large Outdoors will be introducing a new walking event, The Castle to Abbey Coastal Challenge along the Cleveland Way, taking place on 11 May and 14 September.
+Celebrate the Cleveland Way 50th, with Large Outdoors who have introduced a new walking event, The Castle to Abbey Coastal Challenge along the Cleveland Way, taking place on 14 September.